|Town and Parish Council Clerks|

 Each council is made up of councillors who are local residents – for some, usually the larger councils, these councillors who have been elected at the ballot box, but many of the parish councils do not have contested elections because not enough candidates come forward.

-Town and parish council elections are held every four years with the last elections taking place on 7 May 2015.
+Town and parish council elections are held every four years.
 By-elections may be held to fill vacant seats as and when they occur.

 If you would like to find out more about becoming a parish councillor and what they do, contact your local parish clerk or visit the Suffolk Association of Local Councils website.